ExpressionEngine/ExpressionEngine-User-Guide/source/general/urls.rst

 Some web servers — typically Windows-based servers — still have difficulty with the default ExpressionEngine setup that doesn't use query strings.
-In cases like this, you can tell the system to "Force URL Query Strings" at :menuselection:`Admin --> System Administration --> Output and Debugging`.
+In cases like this, you can tell the system to **Force URL Query Strings** under :menuselection:`Admin --> System Administration --> Output and Debugging`.

 With this option enabled, the URLs output by ExpressionEngine are slightly different, but still far more readable and search engine-friendly than a typical dynamic system might output.
-With "Force URL Query Strings" turned on, an ExpressionEngine URL might look like this::
+With **Force URL Query Strings** turned on, an ExpressionEngine URL might look like this::

 	http://example.com/index.php?/site/archives